 The IRI and ISAT/IDAA Proficiency Rate measures are applicable only to continuously enrolled students.
-The IDAPA 08.02.03.112.05.d.i. defines continuous enrollment in school and its role in assessment as:
+The defines continuous enrollment in school and its role in assessment as:

 "A student who is enrolled continuously in the same public school from the end of the first eight (8) weeks or fifty-six (56) calendar days of the school year through the state approved spring testing administration period, not including the makeup portion of the test window, will be included in the calculation to determine if the school achieved progress in any statewide assessment used for determining proficiency."